Thelouras58/Thelouras58.github.io/about/index.md

 ● Responsible for team’s Engineering KPIs

-● Setting  architectural direction for OS.
+● Setting  architectural direction for iOS.

 ● Participating in backlog prioritization and feasibility analysis as well as feature estimation.
 Communicating technical risk to the management.